Habutiii/tp/docs/DeveloperGuide.md

 >
 > **Extensions:**
 > - 2a.
 Index out of bounds.
 >   - 2a1.
-System displays error: "The person index provided is invalid"
+System displays error: "The person index provided is invalid".
 >   - Use case ends.

 ---